denisshragin/chemistry_comments/docs/reception.md

     ```
 === "BOD frozen-lab"
     ```
-    The sample for Biochemical Oxygen Demand analysis was frozen upon receipt at the laboratory.
+    The sample for Biochemical Oxygen Demand analysis was frozen upon reception at the laboratory.
     ```

 ## Unités